wojtekmach/keathley.github.io/_drafts/2016/2016-04-07-concurrent-feature-testing-with-capybara.markdown

 date: "2016-04-07 22:05"
 ---

+Wallaby is a feature testing library for Elixir and Phoenix applications.

 Feature tests are one of the best ways to ensure reliability and such.

 For all our Rails applications we use a combination of Rspec and Capybara.